 The auxiliary electrical outlet can provide power for in-cab accessories designed for use with the standard "cigar lighter" plug.
-The outlet is located in the instrument panel below and to the right of the Climate Control Panel.
-A cap is attached to the outlet base indicating "Power Outlet" 12 Volt -20A.
+The outlet is located in the instrument panel below and to the right of the climate control panel.
+A cap is attached to the outlet base indicating "Power Outlet" 12-Volt/20 A.

-There is an additional power outlet inside the center console of vehicles equipped with 40-20-40, or Bucket front seats.
-There is also a power outlet located on the rear of the center console for Quad Cab[®] or Mega Cab[®] vehicles (only) equipped with bucket seats.
+There is an additional power outlet inside the center console of vehicles equipped with 40-20-40, or bucket front seats.
+There is also a power outlet located on the rear of the center console (if equipped with bucket seats).